UPDATED FOR 2023-24 - AUGUST 2023

 It's a hike - let's get that out of the way, but if you're feeling energetic and have an hour and a bit to spare, then from the main station, turn left and walk along Arnulf Klett Platz.
 Turn left through Schlossgarten towards the River Neckar keeping the rail tracks on your left.
 Keeping to the right of the park, cross under the B14 autobahn at the Neckartor U-Bahn station.
 Emerge onto Neckarstraße and follow this road for half a mile before going right onto Hackstraße.
 Head along Hackstraße past the Karl Olga Krankenhaus and Raitelsberg U-Bahn Stations until it becomes Rotenbergstraße.
 Just past the Schlachthof U-Bahn Station, turn left onto Talstraße and follow it as it crosses over the B14 autobahn and the River Neckar, and you should be able to see the stadium.
 When you reach the T-junction with Mercedesstraße, turn right and the ground is almost immediately on your left hand side.

 An increasingly popular way of travelling to the match in eco-friendly Germany is by bike, and VfB Stuttgart are no different in encouraging you to 'do your bit' for the environment and improve your health in the process.
 The club recommends the Neckartal Cycle Path which leads directly past the stadium and more information can be found here.
-There are also 300 free and secure bike parking spaces available in Car Park P5 of the Daimler offices a 10 minute walk (or a two minute bike ride!) past the stadium and under the B14 flyover along Mercedesstraße.
+There are also 400 free and secure bike parking spaces available in Car Park P5 a 10 minute walk (or a two minute bike ride!) past the stadium.
+The car park is situated under the B14 flyover and can be accessed via Martin Schrenk Weg.

 For a completely different way of getting to the football, you can hop on a boat and stand on the deck shouting "Auf Gehts die Schwarben!" whilst everyone else is stuck in the traffic snarl.
 More information can be found here.